supremeimposter/My-Vault/TheoryOfComputation/Turing Machines and Undecidability/Dovetailiing.md

 - This more interleaving method is definitely guaranteed to work in the scenario 2
 ---

-> [!header] Scenario 3 : There are two infinite tunnels
+> [!cases] Scenario 3 : There are two infinite tunnels

 ![[Dovetailiing-20240211162728851.webp]]